 Is this your story?
 It doesn’t have to be.
 Fortunately, there are content creators that really care about content creation.

-As a content agency, we’ve created thousands of projects for hundreds of clients since 2011 (check out one of our creation reports), and we know how to do content right.
-Here are eight key tips from five of our leading staff members.
+As a content agency, we’ve created thousands of projects for hundreds of clients since 2011 (check out one of our creation reports).
+Here are a few key tips from some of our content creation staff and leadership team members.

 If you’re looking to outsource your content, follow these carefully to successfully manage both quality and expectations for yourself and your writer.